ttegt/mathfest2023/README.md

 # mathfest2023
 A repository for my Mathfest2023 poster.

+The files are:
+1) MathFestPosterPamphlet.pdf: a 8.5"x11" version of the poster.
+2) ncaawbbd3.R, which contains sample R code for calculating Oracle ratings.
+(Here for DIII Women's College Basketball for the 2022-23 season.

 Here is the bibliography, with links where available.

 (1) Eduardo C. Balreira, Brian K. Miceli, and Thomas Tegtmeyer.
 An oracle method to predict NFL games.
 Journal of Quantitative Analysis